mwgabby-li/Mab/ReadMe.md

 whether to make changes.
   * `~=`, `!`, comments.
 Others...
 * Add options for unicode symbols for math instead of ASCII.
+* Colon after conditionals instead of open block?
+  * Just seems a little more natural to me...

 #### Medium
 * Make Language Loopier